 6. Persimmon: Gam (감)

-The first item on the list is one of the most commonly enjoyed fruits in South Korea.
+In South Korea, there are numerous ways for people to create dishes featuring persimmons to enjoy this wonderful fruit.
 During the autumnal season, you will be in awe to glimpse how the streets, houses, and storefronts put up dried persimmons as decorations.

 There are two types of persimmons that you can find in South Korea: astringent and non-astringent persimmons.